CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 | Web&nbsp;Application&nbsp;Server | 1 | 4+&nbsp;*Recommended*<br>2&nbsp;*Minimum* | 16+&nbsp;*Recommended*<br>8&nbsp;*Minimum* | 50+&nbsp;(SSD)&nbsp;*Recommended*<br>40&nbsp;(HDD)&nbsp;*Minimum*<br>5+&nbsp;free&nbsp;on&nbsp;installation&nbsp;drive |

 {{% alert title="Note" %}}
-The application servers (as described in {{< ahref "Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.Architecture" "Architecture" >}}) to which Promtail will be added have already been installed as part of the Innovation install process and do not require any hardware modifications for observability platform installation.
+The application servers (as described in {{< ahref "Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.Architecture" "Architecture" >}}) to which Promtail will be added have already been installed as part of the Innovation install process and do not require any hardware modifications for the observability platform installation.
 {{% /alert %}}

 ## Software Requirements